donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_2/exercise.md

 5. Try to submit the job again with the memory requirement increased sufficiently for the actual usage.

-    Remark: always specify the requirement as close as possible to the actual usage.
-Insufficient high requirement results in inefficient usage of resources, and consequently blocking other users (including yourself) from using the resource.
+    Note: Specify the requirement higher, but as close as possible to the actual usage.
+Unnecessary high requirement results in inefficient usage of resources, and consequently blocks other jobs (including yours) from having sufficient resources to start.